When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Cutting Action | Straight Up and down | Rocking, Straight Up and Down | Rocking |

-Difference Among the Nakiri, Santoku, and Chef’s knives: The Key Points
+Difference Among the Nakiri, Santoku, and Chef’s Knives: The Key Points

 Santoku VS Chef’s Knife